Desexing your Pet

 All procedures are performed by a qualified and experienced veterinarian accompanied by a anaesthetic nurse.
 Your pet will have an assigned nurse for the day who will monitor each stage of the procedure and be with your pet during the recovery period.

 Desexing your pet is day surgery.
-Admission is from 8.30-10am and discharge is usually between 3-5pm depending on how quickly they wake from the general anaesthetic.
+Admission is from 8 - 9am and discharge is usually between 3-5pm depending on how quickly they recover from the general anaesthetic.

 An IV catheter will be placed in your pets foreleg where they will receive the anaesthetic agent and intravenous fluids throughout the surgery.
 You will receive a desexing certificate and aftercare notes detailing how to care for your pet and keep the surgical site clean.